-- The Plantation Course, where PGA TOUR professionals play the Sentry Tournament of Champions.
+- The Plantation Course, where PGA TOUR professionals play The Sentry.

-- SentryWorld® in Stevens Point, where we hosted the USGA U.S. Girls’ Junior Championship in 2019, and will host the USGA 2023 U.S. Senior Open.
+- SentryWorld® in Stevens Point, where we hosted the USGA U.S. Girls’ Junior Championship in 2019, and the USGA U.S. Senior Open in 2023.

-Being title sponsor of the PGA TOUR event on Maui provides us an opportunity to shed our snow boots in winter.
+Being title sponsor of a signature event on the PGA TOUR on Maui provides us an opportunity to shed our snow boots in winter.
 It lets us join together in the love of the sport and extend the scope of our charity—and the Sentry community—to a special place.
 Maui, despite its many differences when compared to central Wisconsin, still feels very much like home.
 Or, as they say on Maui, “hale.”

-See how students on Maui and in Stevens Point came together to provide artwork for face coverings at last year’s Sentry Tournament of Champions.
+See how students on Maui and in Stevens Point came together to provide artwork for face coverings at last year’s edition of The Sentry.
 As you dive deeper, learn more about our connection to golf and how it makes a difference.